 Immunizations against influenza and pneumococcal disease will also reduce a person's risk for hospitalization and death from these diseases.
 Other preventative measures include removing tripping hazards in the home and installing grab bars, which can greatly reduce the risk of falls and fractures.

 Regular exercise is a preventative measure that will enhance quality of life.
 Research has shown that even among frail and very old adults, mobility and functioning can be improved through physical activity.
-However, anyone at risk for any chronic diseases, such as heart disease or diabetes, or who smokes or is overweight, should first check with her doctor before becoming more physically active.
+However, anyone at risk for any chronic diseases, such as heart disease or diabetes, or who smokes or is overweight, should first check with their doctor before becoming more physically active.
 Older adults also have special considerations:

 - Exercise can help older people feel better and enjoy life more, even those who think they're too old or too out of shape.